Admission Requirements for the MSW Program

 - Have a baccalaureate degree from an accredited college or university with evidence of a strong liberal arts background (see Liberal Arts Education Requirement).

-- Have a grade point average (GPA) of 2.75 or higher in the last 60 hours of graded course work or a demonstrated ability to do graduate work.
+- Have a grade point average (GPA) of 2.75 or higher in the last 60 hours of graded course work.

 - Submit applications to both the WSU Graduae School and the School of Social Work.